 Any additional information you want to send with your application is welcome.
 Descriptions of research projects and hands-on science and engineering experience are helpful, as is material that demonstrates experiences outside of math and science.
-Additional material should be identified with a name and social security number.
-Please do not send diskettes.
+Additional material should be identified with name and social security number.